auth0/docs/articles/quickstart/webapp/aspnet-core/01-login.md

 ### Install and configure the SDK

 To enable authentication in your ASP.NET Core application, use the middleware provided by the SDK.
-Go to the  `Program` class and between `var builder = WebApplication.CreateBuilder(args);` and `var app = builder.Build();` call `builder.Services.AddAuth0WebAppAuthentication()` to configure the Auth0 ASP.NET Core SDK.
+Go to the `Program.cs` file and call `builder.Services.AddAuth0WebAppAuthentication()` to configure the Auth0 ASP.NET Core SDK.

 Ensure to configure the `Domain` and `ClientId`, these are required fields to ensure the SDK knows which Auth0 tenant and application it should use.